0fif/ente-exif-tool/README.md

 You can use `--utc` if your photos span multiple timezones and you want to preserve UTC as the default time zone.
 Be aware that most photo apps will then display the raw UTC time rather than the wall-clock time the photo was taken at.

 **Heads up:** If you've previously written EXIF data with a naive UTC-to-local conversion (e.g. a script that used `datetime.fromtimestamp()` without timezone awareness), photos taken outside your local timezone will have wrong dates.
-I learned this the hard way and sank dozens of hours into a clean-up project.
+I learned this the hard way.
 This tool handles that correctly by using timezone-aware conversions throughout.

 ## Importing into Apple Photos (Should work for Google Photos and others)